Hochopepper/SwordToShield/Character_Creation/Classes/Wizard.md

 determine how many glyphs you may write in your spellbook at a given level.

 ### Learned Spells
-You learn 3 cantrips and 4 first level spells.
-You learn 2 more spells of any spell level you are capable of casting each time you level up.
+You learn 3 cantrips and 4 first level spells from the wizard spell list.
+You learn 2 more spells from the wizard spell list of any spell level you are capable of casting each time you level up.
 Due to the fact that you learn magic through study or by happenstance you may learn new spells by copying their glyphs into your spellbook.

 ### Hitpoint Increase
 Your hitpoints increase by 1d4 + your constitution modifier.